-The university requires a pre-employment Livescan fingerprint background check as well as a meeting with our shared services human resources department.
-A physical exam is also required by the university post-employment to ensure staff are able to meet with students in the health center, which includes TB clearance.
+The university requires a pre-employment Live Scan fingerprint background check as well as a meeting with the UC Davis Shared Services human resources department.
+A physical exam is also required by the university post-employment to ensure staff are able to meet with students in our health center, which includes TB clearance.
 If you have any questions regarding employment requirements, please contact our Student Health and Counseling Services Human Resources office.